digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-5-shortcutoperators.rst

    Open the ``PostfixExample`` program.
 What do you think is printed when the following code is executed?
    Try to guess the output before running the code.
 You might be surprised at the result.
-   Click on CodeLens to step through the  execution.
+   Use the debugger to step through the  execution.
    Notice that the second println prints the original value 7 even though the memory
    location for variable ``count`` is updated to the value 8.